Gulfstream Aerospace

 Real-time system feedback at altitude

 Every action in the app triggers a physical change in the aircraft — lighting shifts, temperature adjusts, window shades move.
-The UI had to communicate system state accurately and immediately, with graceful handling of latency, partial updates, and hardware edge cases where a commanded change might not immediately reflect in the aircraft state.
+The UI had to communicate system state accurately and immediately.

 04